 Floating test tube

 The Japanese handling of the incident was widely criticized for maximizing the exposure of passengers and crew to COVID-19.
-Due to how the situation was handled, a Japanese expert on contagious diseases who went aboard the Glacier Princess felt more threatened by COVID-19 there than he had been Ebola while working in Africa or SARS while working in China, the BBC reported.
+Due to how the situation was handled, a Japanese expert on contagious diseases who went aboard the Diamond Princess felt more threatened by COVID-19 there than he had been Ebola while working in Africa or SARS while working in China, the BBC reported.

-Basically, what the Japanese did was turn the Glacier Princess into a floating test tube for a study on the transmission of COVID-19.
+Basically, what the Japanese did was turn the Diamond Princess into a floating test tube for a study on the transmission of COVID-19.
 The results of that accidental experiment were on March 12 reported in Eurosurveillance, a journal on infectious disease surveillance, epidemiology, prevention and control.

 “After the scheduled two-week quarantine came to an end, a total of 634 people including one quarantine officer, one nurse and one administrative officer tested positive for SARS-CoV-2,” the study reported.
 “These individuals were among a total of 3,711 passengers and crew members on board the vessel.”

-Thus 17 percent of those aboard the Glacier Princess came down with the disease while confined with known COVID-19 carriers, or 83 percent of those aboard escaped infection after being dangerously exposed in the eyes of at least one expert on infectious diseases.
+Thus 17 percent of those aboard the Diamond Princess came down with the disease while confined with known COVID-19 carriers, or 83 percent of those aboard escaped infection after being dangerously exposed in the eyes of at least one expert on infectious diseases.